BB&T mortgage review

 - Visit the BB&T website and select Lending at the top of your screen.
 From there, select Home Mortgage.

 - Select Get Started on the BB&T Home Mortgage page to begin the application process.

 - Create a user ID and password to establish an online profile.

 - To prequalify, answer questions about your reasons for getting a loan and if you’re a current BB&T customer.

 - Provide your personal and contact information.

-- After creating your profile and obtaining prequalification, continue the application process and upload any necessary documents.
+- Continue the application process and upload any necessary documents.
 A BB&T Mortgage loan officer will be available to answer any questions.

-- Limited reach.
-BB&T is licensed in 15 states and Washington DC.
+- Limited availability.
+BB&T is licensed in only 15 states and Washington, DC.